Built-by-SLIME/.github/profile/README.md

 ---

-*Built with 💚 by developers who believe the future should be open, sustainable, and a little bit slimey.*
+*Built with 💚 by developers who believe the future should be FOSS.*

 **[Discord](https://discord.gg/mXZtZzc7pb) | [Twitter](https://x.com/builtbyslime)**